Capacity: 7,711 (all seated)

 Year Ground Opened: 1996

 Home Kit: Royal Blue and Red

-The ground is dominated by the Main Stand, which runs along one side of the pitch.
+The Tulloch Caledonian Stadium is a modern and tidy looking ground.
+It is dominated by the Main Stand, which runs along one side of the pitch.
 This all seated stand, is quite smart looking and is partly covered (to the rear), whilst opposite is a small open terrace, that is now unused.
 At one end is the North Stand or more commonly known as the 'Bridge End', which is an all seated covered stand which is the 'home end' of the ground.
 The other end, the South Stand, is a similar looking all seated stand, that is given to away supporters.
 One unusual fact about the Caledonian Stadium, is that it has the widest pitch of any league team in Scotland.

 The Club was formed in 1994, following a merger of two Clubs; Inverness Thistle & Caledonian FC.
 The new Club were admitted to the Scottish League for the 1994-95 season.